ayoubzaabali/Edocs/README.md

 # Edocs
- Docs, is a global GED platform where you can share document create and independent professors connect and collaborate with your class proffesors and admins
+Laravel/php platform where you can share document create and independent professors connect and collaborate with your class proffesors and admins